Alfvén's theorem: History

-The concept of magnetic fields being frozen into fluids with infinite electrical conductivity was first proposed by Hannes Alfvén in a 1943 paper titled "On the Existence of Electromagnetic-Hydrodynamic Waves" published in the journal Arkiv för matematik, astronomi och fysik.
+The concept of magnetic fields being frozen into fluids with infinite electrical conductivity was first proposed by Hannes Alfvén in a 1943 paper titled "On the Existence of Electromagnetic-Hydrodynamic Waves", published in the journal Arkiv för matematik, astronomi och fysik.
 He wrote:

-"On the Existence of Electromagnetic-Hydrodynamic Waves" interpreted the results of Alfvén's earlier paper "Existence of Electromagnetic-Hydrodynamic Waves" published in the journal Nature in 1942.
+"On the Existence of Electromagnetic-Hydrodynamic Waves" interpreted the results of Alfvén's earlier paper "Existence of Electromagnetic-Hydrodynamic Waves", published in the journal Nature in 1942.

-Later in life, Alfvén advised against use of his own theorem.
+Later in life, Alfvén advised against the use of his own theorem.

 Overview

-Informally, Alfvén's theorem refers to the fundamental result in ideal magnetohydrodynamic theory that electrically conducting fluids and the magnetic fields within are constrained to move together in the limit of large magnetic Reynolds numbers—such as when the fluid is a perfect conductor or when velocity and length scales are infinitely large.
+Informally, Alfvén's theorem refers to the fundamental result in ideal magnetohydrodynamic theory that electrically conducting fluids and the magnetic fields within are constrained to move together in the limit of large magnetic Reynolds numbers (Rm)—such as when the fluid is a perfect conductor or when velocity and length scales are infinitely large.
 Motions of the two are constrained in that all bulk fluid motions perpendicular to the magnetic field result in matching perpendicular motion of the field at the same velocity and vice versa.

-Formally, the connection between movement of the fluid and movement of the magnetic field are detailed in two primary results often referred to as magnetic flux conservation and magnetic field line conservation.
+Formally, the connection between the movement of the fluid and the movement of the magnetic field is detailed in two primary results, often referred to as magnetic flux conservation and magnetic field line conservation.
 Magnetic flux conservation implies that the magnetic flux through a surface moving with the bulk fluid velocity is constant, and magnetic field line conservation implies that, if two fluid elements are connected by a magnetic field line, they will always be.

 Flux tubes and field lines

 Alfvén's theorem is frequently expressed in terms of magnetic flux tubes and magnetic field lines.

 A magnetic flux tube is a tube- or cylinder-like region of space containing a magnetic field such that its sides are everywhere parallel to the field.
-Consequently, the magnetic flux through these sides is zero, and the cross sections along the tube's length have constant, equal magnetic flux.
+Consequently, the magnetic flux through these sides is zero, and the cross-sections along the tube's length have constant, equal magnetic flux.
 In the limit of a large magnetic Reynolds number, Alfvén's theorem requires that these surfaces of constant flux move with the fluid that they are embedded in.
 As such, magnetic flux tubes are frozen into the fluid.

 The intersection of the sides of two magnetic flux tubes form a magnetic field line, a curve that is everywhere parallel to the magnetic field.
 In fluids where flux tubes are frozen-in, it then follows that magnetic field lines must also be frozen-in.
 However, the conditions for frozen-in field lines are weaker than the conditions for frozen-in flux tubes, or, equivalently, for conservation of flux.